 WellSpring Resources Welcomes Newest Board Member

-WellSpring Resources is proud to announce its newest board member, Jacob Lowry.
-WellSpring Resources is a non-profit organization that provides treatment to individuals experiencing mental health conditions and substance abuse disorders in Madison, Jersey, Calhoun and Greene Counties.
+WellSpring Resources is proud to announce its newest board member, Stephani Meyer.
+Meyer was voted onto the WellSpring Resources Board of Directors on June 21 by WellSpring’s current board members and board president, Karen McGarvey of McGarvey Brown Wealth Management.
+WellSpring Resources is a non-profit organization that provides treatment to individuals experiencing mental health conditions and substance abuse disorders in the Riverbend communities.

-Lowry is a resident of Wood River who works for Clark-Wiegand Financial Services.
-He earned his bachelor’s degree in business management from Missouri Baptist University.
-Lowry has served on the board of the Glen Ed Soccer Association for four years.
+Meyer is a resident of Bethalto who retired from William BeDell ARC after 30 years of service.
+She received her Bachelor of Arts from the University of Houston in Houston, Texas and studied Gerontology at Southern Illinois University Edwardsville.
+Meyer has also served on the Third Judicial Circuit Family Violence Prevention Committee and the Beverly Farms Human Rights Committee.

 Get The Latest News!